Featured site: Need gift ideas? Etsy.com is the best place for wonderful unique items

 Written by Vera C. Last updated on .

-If you have an html page you want to display as a functional web page on GitHub, this can be done.
+If you have an html page (or multiple pages) that you want to display as a functional web page on GitHub, this can be done.
 And yes, you can do it point and click, you don't need to use the command line to set this up.
 Here is a step-by-step illustrated tutorial for displaying an html page on GitHub.

 Typical use cases for publishing an html page on GitHub